 My Reverse Diet

 I didn’t want to diet super hard, but, ultimately, I had to cut my calories back to about 1,350 per day for the last few weeks to get in the shape I wanted.
-I also added a lot of cardio, which anybody who knows me know that I don’t do lightly (cardio is not my most favorite thing in the world).
+I also added a lot of cardio, which anybody who knows me knows that I don’t do lightly (cardio is not my most favorite thing in the world).
 I lost almost 10 pounds in five weeks, which was perfectly in line with my goal.

 Now, I want to get back to my old maintenance calorie intake of 2,000 calories or more per day.
 I have a healthy appetite and love to eat, so why not 😀